GetSetAbhi/High-Level-System-Design/short_url/README.md

 This design is based on **Chapter 8 Design a URL Shortener** from the Book **System Design Interview Volume 1 by Alex Xu**, but i've taken some liberty to add a modification.

+I also referred to a video on youtube from channel [Codekarle](https://www.youtube.com/watch?v=AVztRY77xxA&t=517s)

 There is a **.excalidraw** file which can be imported in [Excalidraw](https://excalidraw.com/) for additional customization to the design proposed.

 ## Components